tsunyoku/Asahi/README.md

 [![Discord](https://discordapp.com/api/guilds/833325274934411274/widget.png?style=shield)](https://discord.gg/d62tzSYv3z)
 # Asahi

-avatar, bancho & /web/ server hybrid for osu! 😎
+avatar, bancho & /web/ server & Discord bot hybrid for osu! 😎

-Note: This has only been tested on Ubuntu 18.04 LTS and other operating systems may have unpredicted behaviour
+Note: This has only been tested on Ubuntu 18.04 LTS.
+If you would like to use it on a distro other than Ubuntu or a version greater than 18.04, you can make Asahi work by changing the minimum TLS version in the nginx config (to my belief atleast).

-Note 2: This is a very experimental project mainly for my own learning and I don't suggest in any world using this on your own server in its current state for the forseeable future.

 ## Setup